YangZhou91/YangZhou91.github.io/_posts/2014-03-13-recommender-system-study-note.md

 ## My Approach

 Based on the material given by Alibaba, I have accesss to user id, brand id, users' action(Click, Star, Add to backet, and Buy), and date.
 I choose to starting from collaborative filtering method.
 Since the brand id failed to demonstrate relationships between brands.
 I have to analysis the similarity between users and make predicts.

+In the next post, I am going to write more details about Collaborative filtering.